 What would have happened if Joseph had said, “I do not want to be part of that plan”?
-I do not know, but what I do know is that Joseph was a man of God and he accepted God’s will in his life.
+I do not know, but what I do know is that Joseph was a man of God, and he accepted God’s will in his life.
 Are you willing to accept God’s will in your life?
 What is it that God is asking you to do that you think makes no sense?
 What attitude do you have towards what God’s will is?
-I hope that you can say like Joseph said, “Lord, whatever You ask of me, that I will do”.
+I hope that you can say, like Joseph, “Lord, whatever You ask of me, that I will do.”

-Second lesson, we need to learn to take care of other people.
+The second lesson we need to learn is to take care of other people.
 Joseph is mentioned only a few times in the Bible.
 He is not the center of the story.
-He just simply has one mission, to take care of Mary and baby Jesus.
-Humanly speaking, he could have said, “Mary and I are not engaged yet, why do I have to marry her?”, “I am not the father of that child, why do I have to take care of a child who is not my own son?”
+He has one mission, to take care of Mary and baby Jesus.
+Likewise, he could have said, “Mary and I are not engaged yet, why do I have to marry her?”, “I am not the father of that child, why do I have to take care of a child who is not my own son?”
 Joseph had a positive attitude and decided to fulfill his mission of taking care of Mary and baby Jesus.

-Third lesson, we have to learn to give up everything for Jesus.
+The third lesson is that we have to learn to give up everything for Jesus.
 Joseph gave everything to Jesus.
 He did not know that he would have to move to another country in order to save him.
-He did not know that he would have to away from his family and the town where he was born in to help the child and Mary.
+He did not know that he would have to be away from his family and the town where he was born in to help the child and Mary.

-Whatever God is asking of you, give it to Him, because the reward God will give you will be greater than what He is asking of you.
-If you give Him your life, He will give you Eternal Life; if you give Him your finances, He will give you streets of gold; if you give Him your heart, He will give you a new one.
+Whatever God is asking of you, give it to Him because the reward God will give you will be greater than what He is asking of you.
+If you give Him your life, He will give you Eternal Life.
+Think, if you give Him your finances, He will give you streets of gold.
+If you give Him your heart, He will give you a new one.
 It is worth giving everything to Jesus.

-Joseph learned very early in his life the lesson of giving everything to Jesus.
+Joseph learned about giving everything to Jesus very early in his life.
 Have we learned to give everything to Jesus?
 God allow that while you search for gifts and buy them, you think about Joseph’s attitude toward Jesus and decide to give Jesus the gift of gifts, your heart.